Thai name: Nicknames

 The evolution of Thai nicknames dates back to the Sukhothai era, when names were used to mark the order of children.
 Nicknames such as Ai, Yee, and Sam designated children as 'one', 'two', and 'three'.
 Later, in the Ayutthaya and Rattanakosin periods, children began to be named for physical attributes, such as Daeng ('red') or Uan ('fat') or for desirable items such as Thong ('gold').
 Conversely, unflattering nicknames such as Mah ('dog'), Moo ('pig'), or Gop ('frog') were employed to keep malign spirits from coveting the child.
 King Mongkut (Rama IV) (1804–1868) stimulated interest in naming babies in accordance with astrological principles as outlined in the ancient scripture, Namtaksapakorn.

 Some Thai Chinese have courtesy names which are used when interacting with Mainland Chinese and Taiwanese people only, like Dhanin and Suphachai Chearavanont known in Chinese as 'Kok Min' (國民) and 'Rong Ren' (榕仁).

 During the time of Field Marshal Plaek Phibunsongkhram (1897–1964), gender-based naming was introduced.
 Names ending in "-sak", "-chai", and "-yot" were for male babies, "-porn" or "-sri" for females.
 In the 21st century, assigning nicknames still relies heavily on astrological beliefs, but also in keeping up with current naming fashions.
 Observers have noted such modern nicknames as "Porsche", "Mercedes", "Benz", "Man U", "Big Mac", "Internet", and "Google", among others.

 King Bhumibol Adulyadej's nickname, for example, was Ong Lek (องค์เล็ก; Ong is a numerative noun for kings, princes, princesses, priests, images of Buddha, gods, angels, palaces, pagodas; lek means 'little (one)', a common name for younger siblings).
 Former Prime Minister Thaksin Shinawatra's nickname is Maeo (แม้ว), Thai for the Miao people.
 By way of example preceding formal naming, Plaek Pibulsongkram's childhood name 'Plaek' meant 'strange'.
 He later adopted as a surname what was originally an award for academic excellence and generally known in public life by the shortened form Pibun.
 Thailand's first female prime minister, Yingluck Shinawatra, is nicknamed Pu 'crab' (ปู; /th/).

-In contrast with nicknames, at present the vast majority of Thai people's personal names are Sanskrit names, or compounds of Sanskrit with Thai or Khmer.
-Thai names in Sanskrit usually have a different style from Indian names.
-For example, names such as Dhiradora, Dhirashila, Janadhipa, Shivarak, Shubhanata, and Surajati are not common names in India.
-Although there are some Thai names that are based on Muslim or Malay forms such as Adul or Nurul, Burmese names such as Newin, or Western names (perhaps for Luk khrueng) such as Mika or Elias, these are less common.
+Many Thai given names are rooted in Sanskrit and Pali, though Thai names may also derive from other languages, including Thai, Chinese, Malay, and English.